Arvind Kejriwal issues directives to reduce price of RT-PCR test in Delhi

 Currently, people have to spend Rs 2,400 for the RT-PCR test at private labs.

 "I have directed that the rates of RT PCR tests be reduced in Delhi.
-Whereas tests are being conducted free of cost in govt establishments, however this will help those who get their tests done in pvt labs," Kejriwal tweeted.
+Whereas tests are being conducted free of cost in govt establishments, however, this will help those who get their tests done in pvt labs," Kejriwal tweeted.

-Delhi Health Minister Satyendar Jain in reply to the chief minister''s tweet said orders for this will be issued immediately.
+Delhi Health Minister Satyendar Jain in reply to the chief minister's tweet said orders for this will be issued immediately.